SHND/args-command-router/README.md

 ## More Details on the Format

 **args-command-router** is opinionated command-line router based on the package [args-command-parser](https://www.npmjs.com/package/args-command-parser).
-The idea is that the command is in the format below:
+The idea is that the commands are in the format below:

 ```
 node <file.js> [command1 [command2 [...]]] [switches]